-The whole triplification resulted in about 300 statements, containing far more complete and detailed information than the original RDF triples.
-During this process, we observed several aspects which can lead to loss of information, which in turn renders it difficult to deliver a clear and representative description of Henry Carton de Wiart.
-We have identified three types of challenges, which are respectively related to the data, to the triple structure and to the vocabulary.
+The whole triplification resulted in about 300 statements, containing far more complete and detailed information than the Linked Data RDF triples.
+During this process, we observed several aspects which can lead to the loss of information, which in turn renders it difficult to deliver a clear and representative description of Henry Carton de Wiart.
+We have identified three types of challenges, which are respectively related to the data, to the triple structure and to the vocabulary. (mieux structurer les trois points suivants)

 Albeit the completeness of the data available can constitute a limit, a more challenging point is the granularity: besides practical aspects and available human resources, at what level of detail should Henry and his life be described?
 For example, in an archival context, should we only use the biographical section of the EAD or also take into consideration other levels of description?
 Thus, letters exchanged with other personalities could help to get a list of people connected to Henry.
 But it raises another question: what should we do with all persons related to him?
 Indeed, we may also include professions and personal information for friends or family.
 It can be difficult to determine how far it is relevant to value this contextual information in the form of triples.
-Will they represent a plus-value for users or information overload in the LOD cloud?
+Will they represent a plus value for users or information overload in the LOD cloud?

 The triple structure of RDF requires a different way of expressing things.

-- For instance the translation of one single sentence results sometimes in 5 or 6 different triples because of the reification principle.
+For instance, the translation of one single sentence results sometimes in 5 or 6 different triples because of the reification principle.

-- Additionally, if a piece of knowledge can be expressed by words in a biography, like 'Henry had 4 brothers', its full description has sometimes to be inferred from others statements in the linked data language (for example counting the number of 'brother of').
+—Additionally, if a piece of knowledge can be expressed by words in a biography, like “Henry had 4 brothers”, its full description sometimes has to be inferred from other statements in the RDF language (for example counting the number of triples using a property like “brotherOf”).

-3// The vocabulary
+The vocabulary